grexi/documentation/Guides/Ruby/Ruby on Rails.md

 By default, Rails 3 uses SQLite for all the databases, even the production one.
 However, it is not possible to use SQLite in the production environment on the cloudControl because filesystem is [not persistent][filesystem].
 To use a database, you should choose an Add-on from [Data Storage category][data-storage-addons].

 In this  tutorial we use PostgresSQL with the [ElephantSQLAdd-on][postgres-addon].
-That is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with 'pg' and ['cloudcontrol-rails'][gem itself] gems.
+That is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with "pg" and ["cloudcontrol-rails"][gem itself] gems.

 Additionally we have changed the "production" section of `config/database.yml` file to: